nnhai1991/android-interview-questions/CORE_ANDROID.md

     - Often you will want one Fragment to communicate with another, for example to change the content based on a user event.
 All Fragment-to-Fragment communication is done either through a shared ViewModel or through the associated Activity.
 Two Fragments should never communicate directly.

 * What is retained `Fragment`?
 [AndroidDesignPatterns](https://www.androiddesignpatterns.com/2013/04/retaining-objects-across-config-changes.html)
+    - setRetainInstance(true): The Fragment's state will be retained (and not destroyed!) across configuration changes (e.g. screen rotate).
+The state will be retained even if the configuration change causes the "parent" Activity to be destroyed.
+However, the view of the Fragment gets destroyed!

 #### Views and ViewGroups